ruskpr/sql-editor/README.md

 # SQL Data Editor

-### User interface that can connect to an SQL database and edit, add, and delete fields.
+### User interface that can connect to an SQL database to edit, add, and delete fields.
 ### Made in C# with WPF Framework